zensoup/fhirbug/docs/quickstart.rst

 .. note:: The fact that we named the mapper class `Patient` is important, since
-         when fhirball looks for a mapper, it looks by default for a class with the same name as the fhir resource.
+         when fhirbug looks for a mapper, it looks by default for a class with the same name as the fhir resource.

-By passing the column name as a string to the ``Attribute`` we tell fhirball that the id attribute of the Patient FHIR resource should be retrieved from the ``patient_id`` column.
+By passing the column name as a string to the ``Attribute`` we tell fhirbug that the id attribute of the Patient FHIR resource should be retrieved from the ``patient_id`` column.

 For the ``birthDate`` attribute we get the information from a single database column, but it must be converted to and from a FHIR DateTime datatype.
-So, we will use the :class:`~fhirball.models.attributes.DateAttribute` helper and let it handle conversions automatically.
+So, we will use the :class:`~fhirbug.models.attributes.DateAttribute` helper and let it handle conversions automatically.

-We will also add the name attribute, using the :class:`~fhirball.models.attributes.NameAttribute` helper.
+We will also add the name attribute, using the :class:`~fhirbug.models.attributes.NameAttribute` helper.
 We tell it that we get and set the family name from the column ``last_name`` and the given name from ``first_name``